 The vast majority of westerns at the time were throwaway B-movies—the kind of stuff that would go straight to video if it were made today.
 In 1939 however, visionary director John Ford brought the same budget and story of a studio tentpole to the genre in his film Stagecoach.
 It was a smashing success and made the relatively unknown John Wayne a star.
 Wayne wore 1938 Levi’s 501s and historically accurate or not, his outfit would typify a generation’s image of the cowboy.

 Westerns soon took off as one of the most popular genres in American cinema.
-Every boy wanted to wear jeans to look like their screen idols, but they were still seen as a costume, something well-to-do Americans only wore on dude ranch vacations or outside cleaning up the car.
+Every boy wanted to wear jeans to look like their screen idols, but they were still seen as a costume, something well-to-do Americans only wore on dude ranch vacations.

 That association wouldn’t last for long.
 A much larger portion of adults in the United States would wear denim while working in the factories during WWII.
 Afterwards they were expected to shed this layer and rejoin peacetime society and fashions.
 Some people, however, just couldn’t take them off.